Vietnam Adventure Tours & Travel, Trekking, Bird Watching, Cycling Tours

 The name Phylloscopus combines the Ancient Greek phullon meaning "leaf" and skopos meaning "seeker" (from skopeo, "to watch").

-• Two-barred Warbler
+• Sulphur-breasted Warbler

-Two-barred Warbler
+Sulphur-breasted Warbler

 Leaf warblers are small insectivorous passerine birds belonging to the genus Phylloscopus.